Penitto/Linear-solver/README.md

 Preconditioner is the matrix with diagonal's elements of matrix A.

-## Theory

-Matrix A is sparse, symmetrix, positive-definite matrix.
-Presented in code in [CSR format](https://en.wikipedia.org/wiki/Sparse_matrix) and vector of diagonal elements.
+Matrix A is presented in code in [CSR format](https://en.wikipedia.org/wiki/Sparse_matrix) and vector of diagonal elements.
 Vector x vector of unknowns.
 Vector b is vector with constant terms.

 ## Project